Can’t find reliable content on the internet? Then you should try reading photography books from famous professionals!

 Oh, and did we tell you that the book includes tips from 50 famous photographers?
 Now, you can’t go wrong with that!

 If you like to go deep into the fine details of the craft, then this book is for you.
-Written by photographer Ben Long, It teaches you all the basics in photography.
+Written by photographer Ben Long, It teaches you all the basics of photography.

 This is one of the most comprehensive books on digital photography.
 It includes shooting, post-production, and finally, printing.
 It will help you master the theory and technical skills required of a photographer.